 The course focuses on how you can develop the mental health and wellbeing across the whole school climate to the benefit of staff, parents and pupils.
 The role is suited to someone who will be able to inspire others to join them on this journey.

 The course costs £800.
+The course code is: 115; it is an intermediate level course.
 This is fully funded by the DfE through a grant of £1200 to pay for senior mental health leads "senior lead" training.
 We will not charge you until you have claimed the grant.
 Use the link below to check eligibility and apply.

 Other training courses available